taunsquared/graphic-novel-thesis/2018-05-03-script-draft.md

 Formatting note: *script vomit is in italics*, **descriptions of the plot are in bold**, **BOLD NAMES IN ALL CAPS ARE PLACEHOLDERS**.

-## Chapter 1: LEAVING WEST AMERICA
+## Prologue:

 *The great Colorado River is now but a forgotten memory.
 The lucrative farms in northern California, bread basket of [Cascadia](https://en.wikipedia.org/wiki/Cascadia_(independence_movement)), sucked it dry in 2092, ruining that year's crops and sparking riots.*

-*The lack of sufficient alternatives has plunged the nation into a seemingly endless drought, and the anger, some righteous, has all turned into fear.
-The horrors of the [**GREAT NORTH AMERICAN WAR OF 2047** that birthed Cascadia](https://en.wikipedia.org/wiki/The_Nine_Nations_of_North_America) are still fresh in the minds of grandparents, but that doesn't stop the country from imploding into chaos and violence.*

-*The **GLOBAL SPACE CONSORTIUM**, the world's largest corporation, ran the numbers and found that a civil war affecting one of their legacy technological strongholds, Silicon Valley, would be massively unprofitable.*

-Corporate shill: *"We cannot allow the unrest in Cascadia to disrupt the construction of the new shuttle launch pad in Korea.
-Our investors will be most displeased if we fall behind schedule."*
+*[Not just North America,](https://en.wikipedia.org/wiki/The_Nine_Nations_of_North_America) but [the whole world, looks different now](https://www.nytimes.com/roomfordebate/2014/07/03/where-do-borders-need-to-be-redrawn/a-post-colonial-africa-drawn-by-nature-and-culture).
+HIV and AIDS have become a forgotten disease, one you get vaccinated for as a baby in any half-decent hospital.
+But a new disease ravages the poor and oppressed of both overcrowded cities and desolate rural areas: the **MIND WIPE DISEASE**, which causes [anterograde amnesia](https://en.wikipedia.org/wiki/Anterograde_amnesia) and usually kills its victims through secondary causes, most commonly autoimmune disease and cardiovascular disease.
+Patient zero of **MIND WIPE DISEASE** occurred during the **GREAT WAR OF 2057**, but ever since then there's been major outbreaks every year. *

-*They decided to offer asylum to the families of any young Cascadian refugees willing to become a "scholarship student" at the ISS Corps -- their flagship educational project for teenagers, an international training program for youth interested in career class "Interplanetary Travel and Communications".*
+*Out of the ashes of the **GREAT WAR OF 2057**, The **GLOBAL SPACE CONSORTIUM** established the ISS Corps, their flagship educational project for teenagers, an international training program for youth interested in career class "Interplanetary Travel and Communications".
+The ISS Corps was meant to be a living promise, that nations could now put aside their cultural and historical grievances, and their children would grow up together.*

-*The scholarship meant that these students could attend the ISS Corps for free, and receive financial support for their university-level training of choice.*
+*The ISS Corps became popular amongst the wealthy and elite of the world, because graduates were often well recommended, personally, for Space University, the most prestigious university in the world.
+To maintain diversity of the student body, and as a savvy PR move in support of humanitarian efforts around the world, the ISS Corps decided to offer asylum to the families of any young climate change refugees willing to become a "scholarship student" at the ISS Corps.
+The scholarship meant that these students could attend the ISS Corps for free, and receive financial support for their university-level training of choice.*

 *It also meant that they committed 5 years of their wage-earning years to the **GLOBAL SPACE CONSORTIUM**.*

-*Soon enough, applications from young refugees began pouring into the ISS Corps.
-The **SPACE CONSORTIUM** was applauded for their great humanitarian effort and dedication to diversity.*
+## Chapter 1: CASCADIA

 **Min is with her family in a hospital room where her mother is being treated for injuries sustained while escaping the riots in their hometown in Cascadia.
 Min and her father Sung-soo carried Min's mother Jina up the coast to Vancouver General Hospital, where they have been living as refugees for nearly a year.
 While Min's mother is recovering in the hospital, she finds an advert about the ISS Corps.
 She urges Min to apply, who has been obsessed with space travel ever since she took a ride in a space shuttle as a small child.**